 Situations involving divorce and separation are hardly ever simple and straightforward, especially when it comes to legal matters.
 This is why separating couples depend on advice from experienced family law solicitors who know how best to navigate difficult situations in order to reach a resolution that works.

 For those who are new to the process of getting a divorce, there are a few crucial points to know:

-- One person must petition the other for divorce - you can’t petition together
+- One person was required to petition (now apply) the other for divorce - you were unable to petition/apply together

 A closer look at adultery as a reason for divorce

-One of the most commonly used reasons for divorce is adultery.
-In some cases, adultery is very straightforward to prove to a court.
-There may be evidence of the infidelity in the form of messages via SMS or social media, the report of private detectives (if you choose to gather evidence in this way) or from one partner catching the other in the act.
+Before the introduction of the no-fault divorce, one of the most used facts for divorce was adultery.
+In some of these cases, adultery was very straightforward to prove to a court.
+It may have been that there was evidence of the infidelity in the form of messages via SMS or social media, the report of private detectives (if you choose to gather evidence in this way), or from one partner catching the other in the act.

 It's understandable that a person may no longer wish to remain married to their spouse if they catch them being unfaithful.
 While some couples may be able to come back from adultery through counselling and hard work, for others this behaviour is a deal-breaker, eroding the trust that the relationship is built upon.

 Adultery after separation - how this can affect your divorce

 If a married couple are still together and living in the same house and one is unfaithful to the other, this is typically a clear-cut case of adultery.
 However, things can seem much more complicated if the couple have separated but are still legally married.
 Our family law solicitors are often asked if living with and being in a sexual relationship with someone else after informally separating from a spouse is a bad idea.

 The answer to this is that it may be.
 Particularly if you’re beginning to merge financial or childcare arrangements with your new partner whilst these are potentially unsettled with your spouse.